rdkcentral/rdkb-halif-emmc/docs/pages/eMMCHalSpec.md

 The logging should be consistence across all HAL components.

-If the vendor is going to log then it has to be logged in `xxx_vendor_hal.log` file name.
+If the vendor is going to log then it has to be logged in `emmc_vendor_hal.log` file name.

 Logging should be defined with log levels as per Linux standard logging.